Date of issue: 5 December 2022

 “Discussions on catch shares have fallen through every year for more than a decade, and we are currently waiting to hear the outcomes of this year’s talks.
 NAPA has worked tirelessly to communicate the supply-chain’s position and urged Coastal States to agree, follow, and commit.
 It really is a case of Governments listening to the marketplace AND the science, and every new member is a new voice willing to confront the problem head on.”

-Date of issue: 16 January 2023 The North Atlantic Pelagic Advocacy Group (NAPA) has released...
+Date of issue: 7 October 2021 The North Atlantic Pelagic Advocacy Group (NAPA) – a...

 Read More >